 The remains of the great palace that Emperor Nero ordered to be built in 64 AD can be visited in a virtual reality experience tour.

 The VR glasses allow you to explore Nero’s extravagant residence in all its glory and get an idea of what it would have looked like at the time.

 The entrance to the Domus Area is about one km northeast of the Circus Maximus (a 20-minute walk).

 Basilica of San Clemente

-The Basilica of San Clemente is located 1.4 km from the Circus Maximus (an 18-minute walk).
+The Basilica of San Clemente is located 1.4 km from the Circus Maximus (a 20-minute walk).